nicola-orlando/particle-physics-papers/papers_collection.md

 Summary Report of Physics Beyond Colliders at CERN https://arxiv.org/abs/1902.00260

 Higgs Physics at the HL-LHC and HE-LHC https://arxiv.org/abs/1902.00134

+Opportunities in Flavour Physics at the HL-LHC and HE-LHC https://arxiv.org/abs/1812.07638

 Dilepton top reconstruction https://arxiv.org/abs/1902.01976